liusida/RL-course-project/code/step_1/README.md

 # Files

-`common`: Python helpers, modules, packages.
+`common/`: Python helpers, modules, packages.

-`input-data`: The data needed for training. e.g. configurations.
+`input-data/`: The data needed for training. e.g. configurations.

-`output-data`: The data produced by training. e.g. learning curves.
+`output-data/`: The data produced by training. e.g. learning curves.

 `.gitignore`: A file that contains files that don't need to be synchronized to GitHub or VACC.